Home

 Rural Regional Transportation Planning Organizations

-State officials worked with local officials and the existing network of regional development organizations (known locally as regional councils of government) to create 18 RPOs that serve all counties outside of the existing 19 metropolitan planning organizations (MPOs).
+State officials worked with local officials and the existing network of regional development organizations (known locally as regional councils of government) to create 18 RPOs that serve all counties outside of the existing 20 metropolitan planning organizations (MPOs).
 Under the law, RPOs were required to serve contiguous areas of 3 – 15 counties or have a combined minimum population of 50,000.
 MPOs cannot be a member of RPOs.
 In forming the RPOs, not all of the municipalities in the region were required to join, but each county must be a member.
-Currently, our RPOs serve nearly 4,000,000 North Carolinians, or almost half the population of the state.
+Currently, our RPOs serve just over 25% of all North Carolinians.

 • Provide a forum for public participation in the transportation planning and implementation process